ynput/ayon-documentation/website/docs/addon_harmony_artist.md

 ![Loader](assets/photoshop_loader.png)  <!-- picture has to be changed (Harmony needed) -->

-The supported families for Harmony are:
+The supported product types for Harmony are:

 - `image`
 - `harmony.template`